Wideband delphi

 The Wideband Delphi estimation method is a consensus-based technique for estimating effort.
 It derives from the Delphi method which was developed in the 1950-1960s at the RAND Corporation as a forecasting tool.
 It has since been adapted across many industries to estimate many kinds of tasks, ranging from statistical data collection results to sales and marketing forecasts.

+According to the Project Management Institute, Wideband Delphi is an "estimating method in which subject matter experts go through multiple rounds of producing estimates individually, with a team discussion after each round, until a consensus is achieved."

 Wideband Delphi Process

 Barry Boehm and John A. Farquhar originated the Wideband variant of the Delphi method in the 1970s.
 They called it "wideband" because, compared to the existing delphi method, the new method involved greater interaction and more communication among those participating.
 The method was popularized by Boehm's book Software Engineering Economics (1981).
 Boehm's original steps from this book were: